 Then this is what it looks like after the butter:

-You can use the recipe below or print a FREE visual 4×6 recipe card to keep in your recipe box by clicking on this link:
+You can use the recipe below or print a FREE visual 4×6 recipe card to keep in your recipe box at the bottom of this post.

 Foolproof Swiss Meringue Buttercream Frosting